 Glacier Bay National Park, Alaska

-If you’re thinking about cruises to Alaska, consider an Inside Passage cruise.
+If you’re thinking about cruises in 2022, consider an Inside Passage cruise.
 This allows you to travel by boat or kayak to Glacier Bay National Park.
 The trip gives you an opportunity to see wildlife such as mountain goats and bears on the shore, as well as marine animals such as sea lions and orcas.
 You may also get to witness the birth of an iceberg breaking off the Margerie Glacier.

 Mount Fuji, Japan